How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Can I do anything to speed up the EHCP process?

 Yes.
-Submit a complete request with strong evidence, follow up at the 6-week decision point in writing, request copies of all professional advice as it is produced, send the draft your suggested wording promptly, and chase the LA against named regulation deadlines if it slips.
+Submit a complete request with strong evidence, follow up at the 6-week decision point in writing, request copies of all professional advice as it is produced, send the draft your suggested wording promptly, and chase the local authority against named regulation deadlines if it slips.

 Sources and further reading